VictoriaMetrics/VictoriaMetrics/docs/README.md

 which allow configuring multiple retentions for distinct sets of time series matching the configured [series filters](https://docs.victoriametrics.com/keyConcepts.html#filtering) via `-retentionFilter` command-line flag.
 This flag accepts `filter:duration` options, where `filter` must be a valid [series filter](https://docs.victoriametrics.com/keyConcepts.html#filtering), while the `duration` must contain valid [retention](#retention) for time series matching the given `filter`.
-The `duration` of the retention filter must be lower or equal to [-retentionPeriod](#retention) flag value, because retention period has higher priority and always delete data outside the configured retention.
+The `duration` of the `-retentionFilter` must be lower or equal to [-retentionPeriod](#retention) flag value.
 If series doesn't match any configured `-retentionFilter`, then the retention configured via [-retentionPeriod](#retention) command-line flag is applied to it.
 If series matches multiple configured retention filters, then the smallest retention is applied.

 For example, the following config sets 3 days retention for time series with `team="juniors"` label, 30 days retention for time series with `env="dev"` or `env="staging"` label and 1 year retention for the remaining time series: